 Relevant, dynamic, artistic, and concise—excellent for inspiring consumers to pursue you further.
 For an example of a production that informs and inspires, check out this promo for Woodbury clothing boutique, Sisu.

 Clear, informative, essential for search engines, and flexible—written content can be as comprehensive a blog or as brief as a catchy caption.
 You’ll need both in order to connect with consumers.
 Make it attractive to search engines, comprehensive, and easy to navigate.

 Personable, current, adaptable, and interactive—social media channels like Facebook, Twitter, Instagram and others provide an atmosphere for consumers and businesses to bond.
 It’s about connecting with consumers on an even more personal level and cultivating conversation that is relevant to your target audience.
 When built correctly, your social media will create a measured following of consumers who are eager to encounter your personality as well as your promotions, new products, announcements, and more.
 Check out MyWoodburyMN on Facebook to see an example of how social media can establish an excellent marketing “pillar,” giving your business a platform to cultivate conversation.

 Just like a physical homestead, the design of your marketing framework will always be open to remodeling.
 In order to pursue the right developments, however, you need to view your “pillars” as united under one roof.
-In part four, we’ll explore how your marketing strategy [please hyperlink to part four when it is posted] is the rooftop over your homestead.
+In part four, we’ll explore how your marketing strategy is the rooftop over your homestead.
 We’ll also explain why starting your rooftop doesn’t have to be as intimidating as it sounds.